Pizza con busted! MBA student held for Rs 1 cr extortion try from outlet

-24-year-old MBA student in Kandivli was held after he demanded Rs 1 crore from a pizza outlet accusing them of sending a non-veg pizza when he had ordered vegetarian
+24-year-old MBA student in Kandivli was arrested for demanding money from a popular pizza outlet accusing them of delivering a non-veg pizza when he had ordered vegetarian

 Most people hosting a party would be thrilled just to get pizzas on time (or score one for free), but a 24-year-old MBA student in Kandivli tried to extort Rs 1 crore from a pizza company so he would have money to live a lavish life.

 The accused, Anil Ojha, was served the humble pie after the police caught him extorting the pizza company